dustinpfister/blog_posts/_posts/threejs-examples-svg-movement.md

 }());
 ```

-The end result of this is then working just the way that I exspect it to, with the cone moving by way of the posiiton paths and also having the front of the mesh facting values created with the look at paths.
-This works pretty good then, and what is also great is that I can use my use object method to get this to work with any kind of object inclduing cameras.
+The end result of this is then working just the way that I expect it to, with the cone moving by way of the position paths and also having the front of the mesh facing values created with the look at paths.
+This works pretty good then, and what is also great is that I can use my use object method to get this to work with any kind of object including cameras.

 ### 2.2 - Objects example

-Another major chnage that I made with this modue is worked out some better methods for creating the vector arrays that are then parked i the mesh objects user data object.
-In the draft prototypes I was doing this in a crude create mesh helper funciton that did not give many options when it comes to changing what the geometry is for the mesh and so forth.
-Now I have a way better method for cretaing mesh objects, but I am also doing the core actions that need to be prefromed with my new use object method where I just give the SVG data result, an id prefix and then a camera that I want to create the vectors for in its user data object.
+Another major change that I made with this module is worked out some better methods for creating the vector arrays that are then parked i the mesh objects user data object.
+In the draft prototypes I was doing this in a crude create mesh helper function that did not give many options when it comes to changing what the geometry is for the mesh and so forth.
+Now I have a way better method for creating mesh objects, but I am also doing the core actions that need to be preformed with my new use object method where I just give the SVG data result, an id prefix and then a camera that I want to create the vectors for in its user data object.

-Simply put although I can use the create mesh object to quickly create a mesh with one of the built in geometry constcrors, or a geomeyr that I have in the code of a project, I can also just create any object3d based object by any means and pass that to my use object method.
-So in this example I am once again cretaing a mesh object with the create mesh object method as before, but I am now also using my use object method with the camera of the demo.
+Simply put although I can use the create mesh object to quickly create a mesh with one of the built in geometry constructors, or a geometry that I have in the code of a project, I can also just create any object3d based object by any means and pass that to my use object method.
+So in this example I am once again creating a mesh object with the create mesh object method as before, but I am now also using my use object method with the camera of the demo.

 ```js
 // Basic load SVG DEMO